-As an adjunct faculty member at the Smithsonian-George Mason University Master's Program in the History of Decorative Arts in Washington, DC, Ms. Parrott has taught graduate seminars on Louis C. Tiffany and also serves as an advisor on independent study projects and M.A. theses exploring Tiffany and other American stained-glass artists.
-She is a member of numerous professional glass and decorative arts organizations including the National American Glass Club (Board of Directors), New York Metropolitan Glass Club (Board of Directors), Victorian Society New York, American Glass Guild, and others.
+Lindsy has taught graduate seminars on Louis C. Tiffany and advises independent study projects and M.A. theses exploring Tiffany and other American stained-glass artists.
+She is a member of numerous professional glass and decorative arts organizations, including the Art Glass Forum | New York (President), the National American Glass Club (Board of Directors), Victorian Society New York, and American Glass Guild.
 In 2014 she was elected as a Fellow of the Corning Museum of Glass.

 Before joining The Neustadt, she interned in the Arms and Armor Department at The Metropolitan Museum of Art.
-Ms. Albahary is a graduate of Barnard College, Columbia University, where she earned a B.A. in art history.
-Her undergraduate thesis focused on the American sculptor Anna Hyatt Huntington (1876–1973) and her monumental sculpture of Joan of Arc in New York City.
-She also worked as a research assistant on the 2014 exhibition “Goddess, Heroine, Beast: Anna Hyatt Huntington’s New York Sculpture, 1902–1936,” curated by Anne Higonnet and organized by the Miriam and Ira D. Wallach Art Gallery at Columbia University.
-Ms. Albahary serves on the Board of Directors of The Victorian Society New York.
+Morgan is a graduate of Barnard College, Columbia University, where she earned a B.A. in art history.
+Her undergraduate thesis focused on American sculptor Anna Hyatt Huntington (1876–1973) and her monumental sculpture of Joan of Arc in New York City.
+She also worked as a research assistant on the 2014 exhibition Goddess, Heroine, Beast: Anna Hyatt Huntington’s New York Sculpture, 1902–1936, curated by Anne Higonnet and organized by the Miriam and Ira D. Wallach Art Gallery at Columbia University.

 SUSAN TOMLIN is the Conservator of The Neustadt Collection of Tiffany Glass.
-A specialist in stained glass conservation, Ms. Tomlin was instrumental in establishing guidelines and techniques for the newly emerging field of conservation and preservation of leaded glass objects in the 1970s.
+A specialist in stained glass conservation, Susan was instrumental in establishing guidelines and techniques for the newly emerging field of conservation and preservation of leaded glass objects in the 1970s.
 She has worked with leading museums and auction houses across the country, including The Metropolitan Museum of Art, The Cloisters, The New-York Historical Society, The Chrysler Museum of Art, The Charles Hosmer Morse Museum of American Art, The Richard H. Driehaus Museum, Christie’s, and Sotheby’s.
-Ms. Tomlin has a Ph.D. in Medieval Church History from Union Theological Seminary, New York City.
+Susan has a Ph.D. in Medieval Church History from Union Theological Seminary, New York City.